averbraeck/djutils/docs/djutils/event.md

 ## Use of WeakReference and StrongReference

 When the subscribers or producers of events can 'disappear', which is for instance the case with parts of the program that can be closed by users, the use of normal pointers is not recommended.
-When a pointer from the EventProducer to the EventListener exists for a subscription, Java's garbage collector cannot reclaim the memory of the listener class, because there is still a pointer from the EventProducer to the (closed) EventListener.
-Even worse, the (no longer active) EventListener will keep receiving updates from the EventProducer, although it has been inactivated by the user.
-For this purpose, the EventProducer supports the so-called `WeakReference`.
+When a pointer from the `EventProducer` to the `EventListener` exists for a subscription, Java's garbage collector cannot reclaim the memory of the listener class, because there is still a pointer from the `EventProducer` to the (closed) `EventListener`.
+Even worse, the (no longer active) `EventListener` will keep receiving updates from the `EventProducer`, although it has been inactivated by the user.
+For this purpose, the `EventProducer` supports the so-called `WeakReference`.
 When an object only has weak references pointing to it, it can be cleared by the garbage collector.
 The notification method of the `EventProducer` will sense when the `EventListener` has been cleaned by the garbage collector, and it will cancel the subscription (using the `removeListener` method).

 By default (when nothing is specified) a `StrongReference` is used in the `addListener` method.
 When building interactive or networked applications where Listeners may 'disappear', the use of WeakReferences is recommended.

-## Remote event communication
+## Remote event communication using RMI

-To support the publish/subscribe mechanism between software running on different computers, the `RemoteEventListener` and `RemoteEventProducer` have been implemented.
+To support the publish/subscribe mechanism between software running on different computers, the `RmiEventListener` and `RmiEventProducer` have been implemented.
 These use RMI (Remote Method Invocation) to call the `addListener` method on the remote `EventProducer`, and the `notify` method from the `EventProducer` on the remote `EventListener`.

 ## References